awsdocs/aws-codecommit-user-guide/doc_source/how-to-create-file.md

    + The user name and email you want associated with this file\.
    + A commit message that explains why you added this file\.

    The user name, email address, and commit message are optional, but help other users know who made the change and why\.
-If you do not supply a user name, AWS CodeCommit defaults to using your IAM user name or a derivation of your console login as the author name\.
+If you do not supply a user name, CodeCommit defaults to using your IAM user name or a derivation of your console login as the author name\.

    For example, to add a file named *ExampleSolution\.py* to a repository named *MyDemoRepo* to a branch named *feature\-randomizationfeature* whose most recent commit has an ID of *4c925148EXAMPLE*: